 She had explored the woods behind the house many times.
 Often, in late autumn, her mother took her to gather nuts among the fallen leaves.
 Today she made her own path, bouncing this way and that way, vaguely keeping an eye out for snakes.

-He had been a tall man.
-From feet to neck covered a long space.
+He had been a tall man, From feet to neck covered a long space.
 His head lay beside him.
-When she pushed back the leaves and layers of earth and debris Myop saw that he'd had large white teeth, all of them cracked or broken, long fingers, and very big bones.
-Myop gazed around the spot with interest.
+When she pushed back the leaves and layers of earth and debris Myop saw he'd had large white teeth, all of them cracked or broken, long fingers, and very big bones.

-Around an overhanging limb of a great spreading oak clung another piece.
-Frayed, rotted, bleached, and frazzled--barely there-- but spinning restlessly in the breeze.
+Frayed, rotted, bleached, and frazzaled--barley there-- but spinning restlessly in the breeze.
 Myop laid down her flowers.
 And the summer was over.